terwer/siyuan-plugin-blog/packages/zhi-blog-api/README.md

 ## Deps

 ```
-## Congregations! zhi-env need no deps, it is just pure js code 🎉
+## Congregations! zhi-blog-api need no deps, it is just pure js code 🎉
 ```

 ## Building